ot4i/ace-demo-pipeline/cloud-resources.md

 with a unique name to store the images used in the demo.
 This demo has "us.icr.io/ace-registry" set as the default which means that "ace-registry" is already in use and another name must be chosen.

-The various pipeline-run files in the tekton directory (ace-pipeline-run.yaml, ace-minimal-image-pipeline-run.yaml, etc) need to be updated with the registry information, otherwise permissions-related errors will occur.
+The various pipeline-run files in the tekton directories (ace-pipeline-run.yaml, minimal-image-build/ace-minimal-image-pipeline-run.yaml, etc) need to be updated with the registry information, otherwise permissions-related errors will occur.

 To enable pipeline access to the registry, assign the API key (see above) as a "secret text" credential in Tekton called "regcred" for use in pushing and pulling container images: